akshita5458/CAR-PRICE-PREDICTION/README.md

 3.Run the Application

-Start the Streamlit application in installed IDE run app.py the main script thereand then in terminal run:
+Start the Streamlit application in installed IDE run app.py the main script there and then in terminal run:

 -streamlit run app.py